Licensed under a 3-clause BSD style license - see LICENSE.rst

 """

-its "center of mass" determined from `image moments
+center of mass derived from `image moments

 <https://en.wikipedia.org/wiki/Image_moment>`_.